 In addition to achieving success on the court, Anderson has helped foster an outstanding commitment to academics producing successful individuals in the classroom.
-During his time at Southern Methodist University, the men’s basketball team posted an 89 percent graduation success rate, which was among the nation’s top 10 percent for men’s basketball programs, and ranked second among all Conference USA schools.
+During his time at Southern Methodist University, the men’s basketball team posted an 89 percent graduation success rate among the nation’s top 10 percent for men’s basketball programs and ranked second among all Conference USA schools.

-Anderson has two years of head coaching experience at the NAIA level, having led the program at Dillard University in New Orleans.
+Anderson has two years of head coaching experience at the NAIA level, leading Dillard University in New Orleans.
 He directed the Bleu Devils from 2006-08 before taking a position on the staff at Texas Christian University.

 He has over 25 years of coaching experience with 22 seasons served at the NCAA Division I level.
 He is also the founder of the AAU teams, the Louisiana Bluechips and Lady Bluechips.

 Anderson received his bachelor’s degree from McNeese State in 1995.
 He played two seasons for the Cowboys after graduating from Iowa Lakes Community College.
 He is a native of Milwaukee, Wis., and Slidell, La.